qgis/QGIS-Documentation/docs/training_manual/databases/db_browser.rst

 * Start a new empty map in QGIS.
 * Open the Browser by clicking the :guilabel:`Browser` tab at the bottom of the *Layer Panel*
-* Open the PostGIS portion of the tree and you should find your previously configured connection available (you may need to click the Refresh button at the top of the browser window).
+* Open the PostgreSQL portion of the tree and you should find your previously configured connection available (you may need to click the Refresh button at the top of the browser window).